Palliative Care Unit (PCU)

 Pain and symptom management

-Some individuals may have symptomsthat are difficult to manage at home.
+Some individuals may have symptoms that are difficult to manage at home.
 An admission to the Palliative Care Unit (PCU) for pain and symptom management gives the palliative care team a chance to assess and/or adjust medications and other therapies to help improve symptoms.
 Once symptoms are well managed and the individual is comfortable, a discharge home can be arranged.

 End-of-life care